1 July 1818: Robert Burns, Dirty Bacon, & the Irish Duchess of Dunghill

 Dumfries, Scotland

 Keats and Brown begin their trip 24 June from Lancaster.
 They have just parted with Keats’s brother, George, and his wife, Georgiana, at Liverpool, 23 June; like many British of the era, they are emigrating to the US in search of opportunity and land.
-This is a loss for Keats: he is very close to George, who, although younger than Keats, has to some extent buffered his older brother from, so to speak, the murky business of the world.
-Our gain is that Keats begins to write long journal letters to George and Georgiana that significantly broaden our understanding of Keats.
+A loss for Keats: he is very close to George, who, although younger than Keats, has to some extent buffered his older brother from, so to speak, the murky business of the world.
+A gain for us: Keats begins to write long journal letters to George and Georgiana that significantly broaden our understanding of Keats.

 The expedition north takes Keats and Brown